jayv519/Visualizing-and-Analyzing-Suicide-Related-Trends-R-and-Canva-/README.md

 I reviewed the codebook to initially extract 40 variables for exploration (including suicidal ideation, having a suicide plan, and having a suicide attempt in the past year)

 I created a total of 13 data frames by filtering the larger dataset, which were then used in my exploration of the data.
-The sizes of these data frames ranged from 972 respondents to 47,291.
+The sizes of these data frames ranged from 972 observations (respondents) to 47,291.

 Found in Files: